alexwardcodes/Project2-RateMyCatApp/README.md

 ### Stage 1: Brainstorming

 We had an initial brainstorming session as a team, coming up with various ideas for our app.
 We quickly settled on the idea of an app where users could upload images of cats and have these rated by other users.
-Users would also be able to rate other people's cats, and there would be also be a leaderboard showing the most popular/highest rated cats.
+Users would also be able to rate other people's cats, and there would also be a leaderboard showing the most popular/highest rated cats.

 ### Stage 2: Pick an idea

 We chose our idea very quickly - who doesn't love cats?
-Dog people, that's who! - and armed with a solid idea, we began developing the wirefreames, ERDs and user stories for our app, which we had decided to name simply Rate My Cat.
+Dog people, that's who! - and armed with a solid idea, we began developing the wireframes, ERDs and user stories for our app, which we had decided to name simply Rate My Cat.

 ### Stage 3: Wireframe, ERD and user stories